Insurance FAQs

 Who will manage my insurance claim?

-Claims handling and settling services are provided by RACQ.
-To view the RACQ Claims Philosophy please click here.
+Claims handling and settling services are provided by RACQ Insurance.
+To view the RACQ Insurance Claims Philosophy please click here.

-For more information about the claims process please visit the RACQ Claims Website.
+For more information about the claims process please visit the RACQ Insurance Claims Website.

 Cyclone Reinsurance Pool